01.What is distillation?

 What is distillation?

-Distillation is a very distinctive technique with a long history.
+Distillation is a very distinctive technique used in perfumery with a long history.
 Still widely used today, the process produces the essential oils that are used to make perfumes.

 A brief history of distillation